Genting Highlands: Accommodations

 Resorts World Genting has seven hotels, with one of them being a leisure resort.
 One of the seven accommodations, First World Hotel, held the Guinness World Record as the largest hotel globally from 2006 until 2008 and regained the title in 2015 with 7,351 rooms following Tower 2A.
 In 2018, Forbes Travel Guide Star Ratings awarded 4-star rating and 'recommended' citation to Genting Grand and Maxims respectively.

-Crockfords at Resorts World Genting was awarded the 5-star rating in 2019 & 2020, making it the first and only hotel in Malaysia to achieve this award.
+Crockfords at Resorts World Genting was awarded the 5-star rating in 2019 and 2020, making it the first and only hotel in Malaysia to achieve this award.

 Theme parks

 There are currently three theme parks at Resort World Genting, Genting SkyWorlds (formerly Genting Outdoor Theme Park), Skytropolis Funland (formerly First World Plaza Indoor Theme Park) and Genting Grand Indoor Theme Park.
 Genting Outdoor Theme Park was opened in 1994 with 31 rides at its peak, including a monorail service.
 It was closed on 1 September 2013 to make way for the construction of world's first 20th Century Fox World.
 However, due to disputes between Genting Malaysia Berhad, Fox Entertainment Group and The Walt Disney Company over the theme park after the purchase of 20th Century Fox by The Walt Disney Company, Genting and Walt Disney filed civil suits over each other.
-On the 26th of July 2019, following an agreement between Disney and Fox which granted Genting Malaysia Berhad a license to utilise certain Fox intellectual properties, the theme park was eventually rebranded as Genting SkyWorlds.
-Genting Skyworlds is expected to open in June 2021 after completion was delayed from 2016 to 2018 and then to 2020.
-However, due to the coronavirus pandemic, construction works had to be closed down and the opening date was postponed, but no definite date has been given on the new opening date, although works have been mostly completed.
-In March 2022, Genting SkyWorlds is finally open to public for its soft launching, official launch date is yet to confirm.
+On 26 July 2019, following an agreement between Disney and Fox which granted Genting Malaysia Berhad a license to utilise certain Fox intellectual properties, the theme park was eventually rebranded as Genting SkyWorlds.
+Genting Skyworlds was planned to open in June 2021 after completion was delayed from 2016 to 2018 and then to 2020.
+However, due to the coronavirus pandemic, construction work had to be closed down and the opening date was postponed, although works have been mostly completed.
+On February 8, 2022, Genting SkyWorlds began to hold soft openings.

 First World Plaza Indoor Theme Park was opened in 2001 with 12 rides at its peak and was closed from June 2017 to February 2018 for refurbishment.
 On 8 December 2018, it was opened to the public and rebranded as Skytropolis Indoor Theme Park, with some attractions mimicking older attractions of the former indoor and outdoor theme parks.
 The theme park also included the first Asian branch of VOID, a US-based operator of unique fully immersive virtual reality attraction, which officially opened on 6 December 2018 on a 7000 sqft section of Skytropolis Indoor Theme Park.

+On 14 June 2024, a fire broke out at the Genting SkyWorlds.
+More than 5,000 people evacuated to safer locations and yet there were no casualties.
+The fire started at the second floor before spreading to the fourth floor.

 Genting Grand Indoor Theme Park was opened in 1992, located at the lower floor of Genting Grand Hotel and consists of two children rides and one amusement arcade – Vision City Video Games Park.